 Targeting Trident Technical College and Spartanburg Community College for additional scholarships will allow researchers to see what happens when they build a community of students and expose them to special programs before they transfer.

-The colleges were chosen in part for their locations on opposite ends of the state and for demographics.
+These colleges were chosen in part for their locations on opposite ends of the state and for demographic reasons.
 Trident Technical College has the greatest number of students who are underrepresented in engineering and computing, while Spartanburg Community College leads in first-generation college students.

 When transfer students arrive at Clemson, they will find several new programs that researchers are creating for them as part of SPECTRA.
 The programs will be open to all transfer students, whether they receive scholarships or not, and will include access to advisers, special events during move-in and talks by industry representatives.